Article I: Name

 A. President – The President shall provide a specific agenda for each business meeting conducted by the Executive Committee and shall conduct the meeting by Robert’s Rules of Order.
 The President has the general responsibility for the arrangement of special programs and activities of the Society.

-B. President-Elect -The President-Elect will assist the President and Vice-President in formulating and implementing of long-term objectives of the Society.
+B. President-Elect -The President-Elect will assist the President and Vice-Presidents in formulating and implementing of long-term objectives of the Society.
 He/She will coordinate with the appropriate Officer, the scheduling of activities, at least one month in advance of the activity date.

 D. Secretary -The Secretary will record, file and maintain the formal records of all Society and Executive Committee meetings by filing and distributing concise minutes and Executive Committee procedures.
 In addition the Secretary will attend to correspondence as needed.